The prompt coding mental model

 3 min read · January 09, 2025

-I have been thinking for a while about the mental models that students have when learning to program.
-As it tends to happen, I was thinking about something completely unrelated when it occurred to me.
-Throughout the years, I have noticed a pattern in the way some students approach programming.
-For some reason, some students write lines of code in no particular order and perform a series of variable assignments expecting that in the end, the code will work.
+I’ve been thinking for a while about the mental models students have when learning to program.
+It occurred to me while considering something completely unrelated.
+Over the years, I’ve noticed a pattern in how some students approach programming.
+For some reason, certain students write code out of order and perform variable assignments, expecting the program to work in the end.

-I tried to find a real example, but couldn’t.
-So here’s a made-up one.
-Suppose you have to write a program that calculates the total distance between a sequence of ten 2D points entered by the user.
+I couldn’t find a real example, but here’s a made-up one.
+Suppose you need to write a program to calculate the total distance between a sequence of ten 2D points entered by the user.
 The student writes the following code:

 print(distance)